FH-Cloud-Computing/website/docs/lectures/2-iaas/index.md

 ## Monitoring

-Some cloud providers offer included basic monitoring, such as CPU or memory usage.
+Some cloud providers offer includes basic monitoring, such as CPU or memory usage.
 Some providers are offering monitoring agents you can install on your virtual machine to get more data in the monitoring interface.
 With some cloud providers monitoring alerts can be integrated with virtual machine pools to provide automatic scaling, either automatically or using lambdas/FaaS, which we will talk about in the [next lecture](/lectures/3-xaas/).

 Often times the monitoring facilities offered by cloud providers are not sufficient for keeping an application running and more detailed systems are needed.
 These will be discussed in greater detail in the [lecture 5](/lectures/5-cloud-native/).